KATHY ARCHER

 Another example:

-Imagine being exasperated with all the questions from your employees about the newly released form that you are reviewing together.
+Imagine being exasperated with all the questions from your employees about the newly released form.
 That exasperation might lead you to respond with this kind of comment:

 • Look, that’s just the way it is.
 Suck it up.